Amazon down for thousands of users in US, Downdetector shows

 March 5 : E-commerce website Amazon was down for thousands of users in the U.S. on Thursday, according to Downdetector.com.

-There were more than 20,300 reports of issues with the website as of 03:26 p.m.
+There were more than 21,700 reports of issues with the website as of 3:48 p.m.
 ET, according to Downdetector, which tracks outages by collating status reports from a number of sources.
+The outage began around 2:00 p.m.
+ET.

 The actual number of affected users may vary.